-It’s easy to explain the success of the PC games in the 2000s.
+It’s easy to explain the success of PC games in the 2000s.
 Developers just had to take some clichés created many years ago and put them in a beautiful shell: add colorful videos, improve graphics, and so on.
-True, some independent indie companies are not afraid to experiment, trying to create something unusual and extraordinary, but large corporations still don’t risk to deviate from the classical rules, sticking to the canons, which millions of gamers are used to.
+True, some independent indie companies are not afraid to experiment, trying to create something unusual and extraordinary, but large corporations still don’t risk deviating from the classical rules, sticking to the canons, which millions of gamers are used to.
 For this reason, don’t forget about the old games that are still capable of winning the hearts of both experienced and beginner players.

 Warcraft III: Reign of Chaos (2002)

 Few would dispute the fact that “Warcraft” had become a cult game a long time ago.
 Its name is familiar to any person who has ever played strategies.
 Warcraft III: Reign of Chaos takes place fifteen years after the war between the orcs and humans.